 When the maturity of browsers in the late 1990s was making websites more than digital posters, and getting us all into e-commerce, a constant refrain was that it was not advisable to put one’s credit card details online—fraudsters might start using your credit card.

 Today, due to advancements in secure network connection between browsers and servers and credit card companies underwriting any fraudulent transactions, we willingly enter our credit card details on many online sites and cannot imagine not having that convenience.
 And online retailers also cannot imagine not having that fluidity of commerce.
-Always, where there are concerns about security, value and convenience to customers seems to win it.
+According to this resource from Lift & Shift, always, where there are concerns about security, value and convenience to customers seems to win it.

 Today’s recurring debate is with authentication, in particular, facial authentication, or “fauth.”
 There are many instances when service providers need to validate who we are and be able to do it quickly and without the passing of “government-issued IDs” which seems to be the “gold standard.”
 However, if a transaction is happening online or needs to be done without burdening the customer with having these physical IDs in their possession, an easier authentication is needed.
 In addition, these “gold standards” themselves need to be authenticated because they are easily faked.
 So, authenticating a person by inspecting their IDs is simply moving the problem from the person to authenticating the “government-issued IDs.”
 Why not authenticate the person directly?

 Facial authentication is a very convenient mechanism to provide quick, convenient authentication with full consent.
 All the concerns around facial recognition, in particular around misidentification by law enforcement, are legitimate.
 However, Fauth is being used gingerly even when the customer is providing full consent in exchange for convenience and speed of transaction.